collectivecardgame/library/docs/realms-3.md

   ![Example Realm Icon](assets/rocket.png)

-  - From this icon we will create a watermark and a custom emoji as long as it’s not a dick or something.
+  - From this icon we will create a watermark and a custom emote as long as it’s not a dick or something.
 If you tell us what you want it to look like we’ll be happy to do it :)

 ### Age IV